alexanderjeurissen/tmux-world-clock/README.md

 - you spend most of your time in Tmux and don't want to "switch" away from the terminal to check the current time.
-- you regularly collaborate with people in a different timezone and want to keep track of their local time.
+- you regularly collaborate with people in different timezones and want to keep track of their local time.

 Tested and working on OSX, but given most date logic is in python should also work on Linux and Cygwin.